 Light painting is a terrific way to light a non-moving subject.
 In the hands of photographers like Harold Ross, it becomes an art form.
 Harold can take 20 or more images at a session, lighting one small part of the scene with each shot, then bringing all the images into Photoshop and layering them together to get the final image.

 In class, we do it all in one exposure.
 We start with cameras on tripods in Manual (M) Mode with ISO as low as we can go, shutter speed at 20 seconds, and aperture at f/16.
 Then we release the shutter and begin painting the subject with our flashlights.
 Then we take more photos — adjusting our exposures, re-arranging the objects, and refining our light painting techniques.
 Even though the cameras are on tripods, we often delay the shutter release or use a remote shutter release to minimize camera shake.
 Also, we often use manual focus since auto-focusing can be funky in a dark room.

 Light painting teaches us that the way things look is very dependent on how they are lit.

-Here are some light-painted photos taken by my students in class, and some photos of them by me as they painted with light.
+Here are some light-painted photos taken by my students in class, and some photos of them by me as they painted with light, and some of my own light-painted photos.
 Click on any thumbnail image below to see it larger in a slide show.
 To return here, click on the “x” in the upper right of the slide show, or press the ESC key of your keyboard.